Top challenges CMOs face when marketing a Technology Startup - PART 1

 I would say, that since my startup operates in quite a new space (AR/VR) and has a relatively small target audience, finding the most effective channels to distribute through is probably the biggest challenge.

 When it comes to content distribution, specialization is almost always the solution.
-A good strategy would be to initially test one or two channels, instead of spreading yourself thin by trying out every channel at the same time.
+A good marketing strategy would be to initially test one or two channels, instead of spreading yourself thin by trying out every channel at the same time.
 Eventually you can let that small but specialized audience trickle down to other channels.

 Start with awareness campaigns on YouTube and Facebook.
 This can be the beginning of raising brand awareness and attracting more people interested in this niche.
 Here's a great example of how Microsoft developed such an awareness campaign for AI.

 As a CMO, the most significant challenge is finding the best place to use shortcuts (aka hacks) to increase productivity, while making sure never to cut corners where you shouldn’t.
 Relationships, for example, whether with journalists or influencers is not the place to find shortcuts.
-Managing social accounts is also something that should be done organically and authentically, otherwise you become a bot and the brand suffers.
+Managing social media is also something that should be done organically and authentically, otherwise you become a bot and the brand suffers.
 The right balance of increasing efficiency using shortcuts and spending time and effort on things that require it – that is a huge challenge.

 Great point Hillel!
 I think you said it in our last meeting better 5 loyal engaged fans then a million bots following you on twitter.
 We struggle with this every day but good judgement and common sense usually guide you in the right direction.
 Provide value...Give value and they will come.
 Spamming people to buy your product is not a short cut.
 Sharing great content that will help them do their jobs better is the right play.
 Once you figure it out marketing automation can help you be efficient.
 In cases such as email marketing, it is in an invaluable tool, but not so much with social media (especially when it comes to gaining followers).
 For a start-up, you need to concentrate more on providing value and educating your audience – however small – about your industry.
 Tell the story behind your brand.